wtsi-hgi/hgi-cloud/docs/setup.md

 * **AWS S3 / Red Hat's Ceph**
   are [object storage](https://en.wikipedia.org/wiki/Object_storage)
   services.
-Sanger does not actually relay on [AWS S3](https://aws.amazon.com/s3/), but rather uses an S3-compatible service that runs on top of the [Ceph](http://docs.ceph.com/docs/giant/) service in our OpenStack infrastructure.
+Sanger does not actually use [AWS S3](https://aws.amazon.com/s3/), but rather uses an S3-compatible service that runs on top of the [Ceph](http://docs.ceph.com/docs/giant/) service in our OpenStack infrastructure.